 Businesses avoiding these traps are less likely to be the victims of a successful cyber attack:

-2. Using File Sync Services Not Built Specifically for Business
+Using File Sync Services Not Designed For Business

 File sync and share services are incredibly useful for business.
 However, you should be using one that’s specifically designed for business, with business level security in mind!

 Dropbox and Google drive are designed for consumers and the mass market.
 Because everyone is using services like these at home, they’ve found their way into the work environment.
 There’s several good reasons why this shouldn’t be allowed: